County Donegal: Geology and terrain

 Donegal is the most seismically active part of Ireland.
 The Leenan Fault is a large strike-slip fault that bisects the county from Lough Swilly to Donegal Bay, and dozens of tremors have been recorded along the fault since the late 19th century, although none have been larger than a magnitude 3 on the Richter scale.

 The county's landscape was carved out by glaciation at the end of the Pleistocene and the subsequent retreat during the early Holocene.
 Donegal contains one of Ireland's three glacial fjords (or fjards) at Lough Swilly, the others being Carlingford Lough and Killary Harbour.
 Lough Swilly is the county's largest inlet and forms the western boundary of the Inishowen Peninsula.
 The thick ice sheet that once covered the region carved out deep basins in the Donegal uplands and many tarns or corrie lakes developed in these depressions after the ice had melted, including Lough Maam below Slieve Snaght and Lough Feeane under Aghla More.
 Larger glacial lakes formed in the county's distinctive U-shaped valleys, such as Lough Beagh and Gartan Lough in Glenveagh, and Dunlewey Lough and Lough Nacung Upper in the Poisoned Glen.
 Valleys such as these were the last areas to retain glaciers as temperatures rose.

 As the ice sheet thinned, topography became the dominant force driving the direction of ice and meltwater flow.
 Erosion by glacial meltwater carved out large channels in southern Donegal which directed water and sediment to outwash fans in Donegal Bay.
 The area south of Donegal town, where the River Eske flows into the bay, is an example of one of these outwash areas.
 Sea levels in the area began to stabilise around 5,000 years ago, and the balance of erosion and deposition along Donegal's coastline resulted in the development of many sandy beaches and spits interspersed with jagged sea cliffs.

 Demographics

 Largest towns

-Letterkenny is by far the largest settlement in Donegal, with a population of just under 20,000.
-It is the largest town in the Border Region and the 23rd largest urban area in the Republic of Ireland.
+Letterkenny is by far the largest settlement in Donegal, with a population of just over 22,000.
+It is the largest town in the Border Region and the 21st largest urban area in the Republic of Ireland.

 Under CSO classification, an "Urban Area" is a town with a population greater than 1,500.
 As of the 2016 Census, Donegal is the most rural / least urbanised county in Ireland, with less than one-third of the population (27.3 per cent) living in urban areas and over 70 per cent in rural areas.